I'm Rachelle, a.k.a "TheMotleyChick," a lover of eclectic but ordinary people, situations, and topics. I love sharing helpful resources.

 When the series was re-tooled, and Henry Rush retired from cartooning and took a job as an editor, veteran character actress Pat Carroll was added to the show's line-up.

 Carroll portrayed the role of Hope Stinson, Henry's partner who often annoyed him to no end.
 Let's face it, Henry would not be Henry without having someone to annoy him, and Monroe's character was much more mellow in the last acts of the show.

 Carroll has starred in film, television, and on stage since 1948.
 She has a distinctive voice that only takes a second to be recognized.
 She is the voice of Ursula in The Little Mermaid.

-Today, Carroll is alive and well at 94 years of age.
+Today, Carroll is still alive and well in her mid-nineties.
 To date, her last acting performance was the role of Joan in the 2014 film BFFs.
 The film stars Carroll's daughter, actress Tara Karsian.

 A Supporting Cast Full of Acting Titans

 Here are the actors that played minor characters on the show.